Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- This season, he's accounted for 6.4% of his team's three-pointers made, averaging one per game.

-- Embiid's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his 76ers rank 26th in possessions per game with 99.8.
+- Embiid is averaging three three-point field goal attempts per game this season, which is 7.5% of his team's shots from beyond the arc.

-- The Celtics allow 111.4 points per contest, fourth-ranked in the league.
+- On defense, the Celtics have conceded 111.4 points per game, which is fourth-best in the league.

-- The Celtics are the 18th-ranked team in the NBA, giving up 44 rebounds per game.
+- On the glass, the Celtics are 18th in the league, allowing 44 rebounds per game.

-- In terms of assists, the Celtics have conceded 23.1 per contest, second in the league.
+- Looking at assists, the Celtics have conceded 23.1 per contest, second in the league.

-- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.
+- The Celtics are the fifth-ranked squad in the league at allowing threes, conceding 11.6 made 3-pointers per game.

 Joel Embiid vs. the Celtics